 Cost of adapting your home

 If deemed reasonable and practical, minor and major adaptations within council homes are free.
+If you are not in council housing, you may be able to apply for a grant.

 - housing association tenants